War in the Hebrew Bible: Battle of Mount Zemaraim

 Before the battle, Abijah addressed the armies of Israel, urging them to submit and to let the Kingdom of Israel be whole again.
 As written in the biblical narrative (2 Chronicles 13:4-12), Abijah then rallied his own troops with an address to all the people of Israel:

 Abijah's plea to Jeroboam was not heeded.
 Jeroboam had set up an ambush to come from the rear of Abijah's army, so that the latter's army would be fighting on his army's front and rear, executing a giant pincer movement.
 All of the soldiers of Judah pleaded to God for help, and then the priests blew the trumpets.
 Abijah was quick in countering this move made by Jeroboam; he ordered his warriors to fight bravely and countered the pincer movement executed by Jeroboam to his warriors, crushing the latter's huge army.
 Abijah and the warriors of Judah who were under his command had won the day, killing 500,000 Israelite warriors in the process.
 The rest of the Israelite army fled from the battlefield heading back north, and the forces of Judah then staged a relentless pursuit against them, taking the cities of Bethel, Jeshanah and Ephron during the ensuing pursuit.
 The factor for Judah's success in the battle is mainly attributed to Abijah and his troops' devotion to their God.

 Jeroboam was crippled by this severe defeat to Abijah and thus posed little threat to the Kingdom of Judah for the rest of his reign; however, despite being victorious, Abijah also failed to reunify Israel and Judah.
 To conclude, despite the battle being decisive for both sides, this only deepened their division of each other, and these two kingdoms would be engaged in severe border wars for almost two centuries until the Kingdom of Israel's conquest and destruction by Assyria in 720 BC.

 Shishak's sack of Jerusalem

 According to 1 Kings 14:25 and 2 Chronicles 12, there was an Egyptian pharaoh called Shishak (possibly the same person as Shoshenq I, r. ~943–922 BCE) who attacked and sacked Jerusalem in the fifth year of king Rehoboam's rule of Judah (usually dated to c.
 926 BCE).
-However, Egyptian sources do not confirm these accounts, it's not clear whether Shishak is Shoshenq I, nor whether he ruled at the same time as Rehobeam, the size of the Egyptian army may be unrealistic for the historical period, and at the time there may have been nothing of value in Jerusalem worth stealing for the pharaoh, let alone the treasures described in the Hebrew Bible texts.
+Moreover, Egyptian sources such as the Bubastite Portal at Karnak confirm the accounts of Shoshenq I's campaign in Canaan, around the same time as Rehobeam; the size of the Egyptian army might not be unrealistic for the historical period, and a relief from Karnak records Sheshonq I presenting the tribute taken from his Levantine campaign to Amun-Re, later used to finance the construction of several structures across Egypt.